atomd-zz/atomdblog/_posts/2012-10-28-the-basic-of-scalable-cache-coherence.md

     - Request is sent to home cluster
     - RAC entry is allocated
 * If the memory block is in an uncached-remote the data and ownership are immediately sent back over the reply network.
-* Requests to remote nodes in shared-remote state explained in paper 2 figure 5
+* Requests to remote nodes in shared-remote state explained in the figure
-* Requests to remote nodes in dirty-remote state explained in the next.
+* Requests to remote nodes in dirty-remote state explained in the figure
 ![figure-10]({% image_url flow-of-read-exclusive-request-to-remote-memory-with-directory-in-shared-remote-state.png %})
 ![figure-11]({% image_url flow-of-read-exclusive-request-to-remote-memory-with-directory-in-dirty-remote-state.png %})